A very common misconception about Finasteride (also known as Propecia and Proscar) is the belief that it lowers testosterone levels.

-The individual hairs in androgen affected areas of the scalp are unable to grow to full size as a result of this shorter window of growth, and the end result is their progressive decrease in size, and eventual disappearance.
+The individual hairs in androgen affected areas of the scalp are unable to grow to full size as a result of this shorter window of growth, and the end result is their progressive decrease in size.

 This process is referred to as “hair follicle miniaturization” and is the primary mechanism responsible for the progression of hair loss.

 The goal of Finasteride is to inhibit the conversion of testosterone to DHT.

 By inhibiting 5-alpha reductase, Finasteride effectively prevents a significant amount of testosterone to DHT conversion that would have otherwise occurred.